 The costs of providing the Foundation's programs and other activities have been summarized on a functional basis in the statement of activities.
-Accordingly, certain costs have been allocation amongst the programs and supporting services benefited.
-Expenses are allocated to program and supporting services based on where time and efforts are made and benefit received.
+Accordingly, certain costs have been allocated amongst the programs and supporting services benefited.
+Expenses are allocated to program and supporting services based on time and effort and benefit received.